informatics-isi-edu/line-viewer/README.md

 It is also possible to enumerate traces explicilty by providing specific XY column pairings.

+## Column Names

+A column is named by its file name and the index of the column within that file.
+If there is only one file, the file name may be omitted.
+The file name consists of the last component of the URL specifying the file.
+We require that all file names be unique.

+A column within a file is identified by its column index, or by the value in its optional column heading.
+If a heading value occurs more then once in the same file, then only the column index can be used.

+## Trace Names

+Each trace is assigned a name using the following procedure:
+- If a tracename is specified as part of a
+- If a column header is provided, the header of the Y column of the trace is used.
+If the same name occurs in more then one file ....
+- If no header is provided, the column index of the Y column is used for the trace name.
 ## Parameters

 Parameters may specify options at the file, trace or plot level.
 Parameters are processed in order.
 In the case of repeated plot level parameters, the last value is the one that is used.
 File level parameters apply to the last file specified.